anshusn/Project0/README.md

 2. Presume that there is only one Employee in the system.
 Hardcode an Employee in the system.
 Employee can login directly.
 3. Customer needs to be created/registered fresh and then login.
 Customers are many.

-|#|contributing:
+##contributing:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-For those who would like to discuss further development, my email is
+For those who would like to discuss further development, my email is Anshusn78@gmail.com

-Anshusn78@gmail.com

-Also i am aware that the application is yet to be properly optimized.
+I would like to say that i am aware of the application is yet to be properly optimized.
 I will update the application soon along with all the appropiate features that i want to integrate in the application in future.